vados-cosmonic/wasmCloud/examples/rust/components/sqldb-postgres-query/README.md

 ## Set up configuration for the provider

-Since configuration for Database clusters is usually sensitive information, we must pre-establish configuration for the provider using the [named configuration feature of wasmCloud][named-config]:
+Since configuration for Database clusters is usually sensitive information, we must pre-establish configuration for the provider using the [named configuration feature of wasmCloud][named-config].

+### Fully Managed connections

+For fully managed connections there is only *one* connection pool, and config is prefixed with `MANAGED_`:

 ```console
 wash config put default-postgres \